 This page contains important documents that help graduate students understand and navigate the doctoral program.

-Having said all that, here are the current reading lists for the two major areas:
+Here are the current reading lists for the four major topics:

 These reading lists lead our graduate students to work at the intersection of two of the discipline's major topics.
 Here is our rationale for this approach.

 Navigating and understanding the doctoral program is made easier when one knows about the track record of that program, such as the average time to completion.

 To that end, this Laney Graduate School Dashboard should prove useful.
 It provides data on applications and admissions in Emory Sociology, as well as the diversity of our cohorts and the time to completion.

 For information regarding where our PhDs go after graduation, the alumni page should prove useful.